 - (Note) 1) The number of labour disputes indicates the number of strikes and lockouts involving at least half a day.
-The number of workers involved indicates the number of those that actually participated in the disputes.
-In 2010 the number of labour disputes was 38, the number of workers involved 2,480, and the number of days not worked 23,244. - 2) Excluding disputes involving less than 1,000 workers or that were shorter than a day.
-The number of disputes and workers involved indicates that of disputes commencing in the respective years.
-In 2010 the number of labour disputes was 11, the number of workers involved 45,000, and the number of days not worked 302,000. - 3) The number of workers involved indicates the number of those that actually participated in the disputes.
-In 2010 the number of labour disputes was 175, the number of workers involved 57,000, and the number of days not worked 1,209,000. - 4) Including disputes that were shorter than a day or involving less than 10 workers if the number of days not worked exceeded 100.
-The number of labour disputes excludes political strikes. - 5) Including disputes that were shorter than a day if the number of days not worked exceeded 100.
-Excluding the public sector.
-The number of workers involved indicates the number of those that actually participated in the disputes. - 6) The number of labour disputes is counted per office.
+The number of workers involved indicates the number of those that actually participated in the disputes. - 2) Excluding disputes involving less than 1,000 workers or that were shorter than a day.
+The number of disputes and workers involved indicates that of disputes commencing in the respective years. - 3) The number of workers involved indicates the number of those that actually participated in the disputes. - 4) Including disputes that were shorter than a day or involving less than 10 workers if the number of working days lost exceeded 100.
+The number of labour disputes excludes political strikes. - 5) Including strikes only.
+Including disputes that were shorter than a day if the number of working days lost exceeded 100. - 6) Including lockouts only.
+The number of labour disputes is counted per office.
 The number of workers involved is calculated from the monthly average number of workers involved.
-The figures for 1995 indicate those of 1996.
-The figures for 2008 indicate those of enterprises with 10 or more employees and including public enterprises. - 7) The number of days not worked is calculated on the basis of 7 hours a day.
-The figures for 2009 are provisional figures. - 8) Excluding disputes that lasted less than 8 hours.
-The number of workers involved indicates the number of those that actually participated in the disputes. - 9) Excluding disputes that lasted less than a day. - 10) Including disputes that lasted less than a day or involved less than 10 workers.
-Excluding the public sector.
-The number of workers involved indicates the number of those that actually participated in the disputes. - 11) The number of workers involved indicates the number of those that actually participated in the disputes.
-In 2010 the number of labour disputes was 86 and the number of days not worked 511.307. - 12) Including strikes only.
-The number of workers involved indicates the number of those that actually participated in the disputes. - 13) Excluding disputes that lasted less than a day.
-The number of workers involved indicates the number of those that actually participated in the disputes. - 14) Excluding disputes that involved less than 10 workers.
-The number of disputes excludes political strikes and sympathetic strikes. - 15) The number of disputes excludes disputes that involved less than 10 days not worked.
-The number of workers involved indicates the number of all the employees of the enterprises involved. - 16) The number of disputes excludes disputes that involved less than 10 days not worked (5 days on and after 2000).
+The number of labour disputes and the number of workers involved for 2005 indicates that of 2004.
+The figures for 2008 and later years indicate those of enterprises with 10 or more employees and including public enterprises. - 7) Including strikes only.
+The number of working days lost is calculated on the basis of 7 hours a day. - 8) The number of workers involved up to 2008 indicates the number of those that actually participated in the disputes. - 9) Excluding disputes that lasted less than half a day. - 10) Covering the private sector.
+The number of workers involved indicates the number of those that actually participated in the disputes. - 11) Including strikes only for 2009 and later years.
+Excluding disputes that lasted less than 8 hours for 2011 and later years.
+The number of workers involved indicates the number of those that actually participated in the disputes. - 12) Including strikes only.
+The number of workers involved indicates the number of those that actually participated in the disputes - 13) Excluding disputes that lasted less than a day.
+The number of workers involved indicates the number of those that actually participated in the disputes. - 14) Excluding political strikes and disputes that involved less than 10 workers. - 15) Excluding disputes that lasted less than 10 days.
+The figures are as of December of the respective years. - 16) The number of disputes excludes disputes that involved less than 10 working days lost (5 days on and after 2000).
 Including partial strikes and lockouts.
-The number of days not worked was calculated on the basis of 8 hours a day.
-In 2010 the number of labour disputes was 17, the number of workers involved 6,394, and the number of days not worked 6,285. - 17) Including strikes only.
-The number of workers involved indicates the number of those that actually participated in the disputes, and that for 1995 is that of 1994.
+The number of working days lost was calculated on the basis of 8 hours a day. - 17) Including strikes only.
+The number of workers involved indicates the number of those that actually participated in the disputes.